-To assist the work of the senior policy work group, Council formed a task force of community representatives that would focus on gang problems and issues.
-This task force, the Gang Prevention Community Task Force, held its initial meeting on May 18, 2005, and was charged with the following functions and responsibilities:
+To assist the work of the Senior Policy Work Group, the City Council formed a task force of community representatives to focus on gang problems and issues.
+The Gang Prevention Community Task Force held its initial meeting on May 18, 2005, and was charged with the following functions and responsibilities:

-- Receive briefings on the status of gang suppression, prevention and intervention programs and activities in the City and, insofar as directly relevant to the City, the status of similar programs and activities in the metropolitan region;
+- Receive briefings on the status of gang suppression, prevention and intervention programs and activities in the City and, in cases directly relevant to the City, the status of similar programs and activities in the metropolitan region

-- Assist in informing and educating the Alexandria community about the gang suppression, prevention and intervention programs and activities that are occurring in the City and in the region;
+- Provide outreach and education to the Alexandria community about the gang suppression, prevention and intervention programs and activities that occur in the City and in the region

-- Assist in identifying programs and activities that will address specific gang-related problems or issues in the City, with a particular emphasis on programs and activities that will prevent individuals from joining gangs and/or that will intervene with individuals who are members of a gang to facilitate their withdrawal from such membership;
+- Identify programs and activities that will address specific gang-related problems or issues in the City.
+Particular emphasis is on programs and activities that prevent individuals from joining gangs and/or that intervene with individuals who are members of a gang to facilitate their withdrawal from such membership

-- Assist in identifying opportunities to obtain funding for programs and activities that will address such gang-related problems or issues in the City; and
+- Identify opportunities to obtain funding for programs and activities that will address gang-related problems or issues in the City

-- Assist in identifying state or local laws that should be enacted or amended to enable the City, and possibly other local governments, to better address problems and issues arising from or related to gangs.
+- Identify state or local laws and track policy that should be enacted or amended to enable the City, and possibly other local governments, to better address problems and issues arising from or related to gangs

-On October 10, 2006, through City Council, the Gang Prevention Community Task Force membership was expanded from 13 members to now 17 members and includes the following:
+On October 10, 2006, the City Council ordered the Gang Prevention Community Task Force membership to expand from 13 members 17 members.
+Current membership includes the following:

 - One member of the Alexandria School Board

-- One representative of a Community-Based Organization with specific outreach to the Latino community
+representative of a Community-Based Organization with specific outreach to the

-- One representative of a Community-Based Organization with specific outreach to the African-American Community
+representative of a Community-Based Organization with specific outreach to the

 - One representative of parents of Alexandria youth